Tension eases in Gabon capital after riots over disputed election

-LIBREVILLE Tension eased in Gabon's capital on Saturday after days of deadly rioting triggered by an announcement that President Ali Bongo narrowly won re-election in a vote the opposition said was stolen.
+LIBREVILLE (Reuters) - Tension eased in Gabon's capital on Saturday after days of deadly rioting triggered by an announcement that President Ali Bongo narrowly won re-election in a vote the opposition said was stolen.

 More than 1,000 others were arrested in the protests that began on Wednesday and the opposition, led by Jean Ping who claims he is now president, said five people also died.

-Shops began to reopen on Saturday and some traffic returned to the streets in a development that appeared to show the government tactic of restoring stability with mass arrests and a heavy security presence was paying dividends.
+Shops began to re-open on Saturday and some traffic returned to the streets as the government sought to restore stability with mass arrests and a heavy security presence.

-At the same time, some impoverished residents of Libreville who purchase food day-to-day said they hoped for a return to normality given the hardship caused by closed shops and markets.
+At the same time some impoverished residents of Libreville who need to buy food every day said they hoped for a return to normality given the hardship caused by closed shops and markets.

 "The last few days were really difficult for us.
 The fact that traffic has started to move is very important ... because our families have really suffered," said Alex Ndong, 42, a mechanic who lives in the Lalala suburb of south Libreville.